everylittlefox/notebook/digital_design_exam_notes.md

       - change nothing but can drive larger loads
     - gate network partitioning
       - a form of divide and conquer
-        - paritiy detector for a bit vector
+        - parity detector for a bit vector
           - output is 1 if vector contains an even number of 1's and 0 otherwise
           - bit vector is split in two
           - if both halves are even, the overall vector is even